Antsy McClain unwisely revisits our most awkward, embarrassing moments, offering only the impotent act of commiseration.

 And along the way, you’ll hear about living a creative life from the most creative and interesting people in Antsy’s wide circle of friends.

-Co-hosted by his longtime friend and collaborator, Chris “Spoons” Long, and featuring a long list of talented friends, Antsy settles into a new groove combining his loves of performing, writing songs and books, and painting and drawing.
+Antsy settles into a new groove combining his loves of performing, writing songs and books, as well as painting and drawing.

 Available at these fine providers below.
 Please rate us while you’re there.
-We’re new and we need the stars.
+We can always use the stars.
+Thanks, cousins.

 If none of those work, click HERE for the direct link to paste in your browser.
 And if you prefer to cut and paste:

-And if you are podcast-resistant, here are the MP3 files.
+And if you are podcast-resistant, here are the first five episodes in MP3 files.
 Just click and listen:

 Episode 1: I Freaked Out Rodney Crowell – Singer/songwriter Antsy McClain talks with his buddy, Chris “Spoons” Long about the time he met Rodney Crowell in a Nashville arts supply store and totally made a fool of himself.
 Song featured: “Don’t Go Looking Back That Way” from The Beige Album.
 You can get that album HERE.